 - obtain permission from all new patients to be contacted to participate in future research projects, overcoming ethical and logistical hurdles to translational health research; and

 PREDICT provides a unique platform to support specific research into host factors, such as the patient’s immune system and adverse reactions to therapy, that influence the outcome of cancer therapies.
-It is unique in Canadian cancer centres, and other BC Cancer Agency centres are currently planning to emulate it.
+It is unique in Canadian cancer centres.

 The Tumour Tissue Repository provides oversight for PREDICT lab processes and biospecimen management.